Skip to main content

 ✎ Technique: Using diagrams to illustrate text

-But while accessibility for images often focuses on providing a text alternative for screen-reader users, we can also look at the issue from the other way around—providing a graphic alternative for text to make the underlying information or concept easier to...
+While accessibility for images often focuses on providing a text alternative for screen reader users, we can also look at the issue another way—providing a graphic alternative for text to make the underlying information or concept easier to understand.